-Rand Paul accuses Fauci of changing 'gain-of-function' definition to 'cover your ass' in fiery clash
+Rand Paul accuses Fauci of changing 'gain-of-function' definition to 'cover your a--' in fiery clash

 Paul accused Fauci and the NIH of "defining away gain of function … saying it doesn't exist because you change the definition" on the site.

-"There's the preponderance of evidence now points towards this coming from the lab and what you've done is change the definition on your website to try to cover your ass," Paul asserted.
+"There's the preponderance of evidence now points towards this coming from the lab and what you've done is change the definition on your website to try to cover your a--," Paul asserted.

 Fauci again said the current definition of gain of function research was not created by the NIH but by outside bodies, but Paul continued to charge that Fauci was evading responsibility and failing to acknowledge that the government was participating in risky activity.